What Styles of Bikes Are Out There?

 Cruiser

-Cruisers are styled after American motorcycles from the 1930s to the early 1960s, like the ones made famous by Harley-Davidson and Indian.
+Cruisers are styled after American motorcycles from the 1930s to the early 1960s, like the ones made famous by Harley-Davidson and Indians.
 Their engines are tuned, not with speed in mind, but having the power to work.

-Sport bikes stress speed, acceleration, braking, and cornering; typically at the expense of comfort and fuel economy compared to other motorcycles.
+Sport bikes stress speed, acceleration, braking, and cornering, typically at the expense of comfort and fuel economy compared to other motorcycles.
 If you like going fast, this is the bike for you!

 The rider sits in a forward-leaning position with his feet tucked behind him.
 This makes his body as aerodynamic as possible.

-These bikes have high performance engines combined with a lightweight frame.
+These bikes have high-performance engines combined with a lightweight frame.
 Everything about them is designed to go fast and handle well in turns.
 If you watch a motorcycle race on TV, chances are you are looking at speed bikes.
 One of the most common speed bikes I often see on the road is the Kawasaki Ninja.

 Touring

 Although any motorcycle can be equipped and used for the purpose, specific touring motorcycles are designed to cover long distances.
-They have large engines, fairings and windshields that offer good weather and wind protection, large-capacity fuel tanks for long ranges between fill-ups, and a relaxed, upright seating position (often including a back-rest and cup holder).
+They have large engines, fairings, and windshields that offer good weather and wind protection, large-capacity fuel tanks for long ranges between fill-ups, and a relaxed, upright seating position (often including a back-rest and cup holder).

-Passenger seating is excellent and expansive luggage space is the norm for this type of bike.
+Passenger seating is excellent, and expansive luggage space is the norm for this type of bike.
 You may hear these bikes referred to as Baggers.